 - 1/3 cup vegan butter

 - 1/4 cup light corn syrup or agave nectar

 - 1/2 teaspoon salt

 - 1/2 teaspoon vanilla extract

 - 1 cup chocolate chips

 - 1 tablespoon vegetable shortening

 - Line a cookie sheet with parchment paper, set aside.

-- Drop about half teaspoon portions of caramel onto the lined cookie sheet until all the caramel is used up (or pour leftovers into a large mass, sprinkle with salt, and cut into salted caramels!).
+- Drop about half teaspoon portions of caramel onto the lined cookie sheet until all the caramel is used up.
 While the caramel is still hot, it will probably flatten into discs.

 - As the caramel cools, you can roll the discs into balls if you'd like.
 They don't have to be perfect; they're called Milk *Duds* for a reason.